-One of the biggest benefits of using switchbacks is that they can significantly reduce fatigue during hikes.
+One of the most significant benefits of switchbacks is that they can reduce fatigue during hikes.
 By breaking up a steep slope into smaller sections, hikers can take shorter steps and use less energy to reach higher elevations.

 This allows them to conserve their energy over long distances and arrive at their destination feeling fresher and more alert.

 Another benefit of using switchbacks is improved safety on hiking trails.
 Steep inclines without any path or structure can be dangerous and difficult to navigate.

 Using switchbacks provides a clear route with better footing that reduces the risk of falls or injuries while ascending or descending mountains.

 - Reduces fatigue by breaking up steep slopes